dewetblomerus/dewetblomerus.github.io/_posts/2023-03-19-timed-flash-liveview.md

 tags: [elixir]
 ---

-If you need to put a flash message in LiveView but want it to dissapear after a few seconds, you might be surprised to see that this is not built into LiveView yet.
+If you need to put a flash message in LiveView but want it to disappear after a few seconds, you might be surprised that LiveView does not have this built-in.

 Here is how to do it:

-All these changes goes in your LiveView.
+All these changes go into your LiveView file.

-On mount, assign an empty `flash_timer`
+On mount, assign an empty `flash_timer`.

 ```elixir
 assign(flash_timer: nil)
 ```

-Define a `:clear_flash` handle info so that we can send ourselves a message to clear the flash.
+Define a `:clear_flash` handle info so we can send ourselves a message to clear the flash.

 ```elixir
 @impl true